People Just Do Nothing: Conception

-The four main actors were friends for years before they began making the show.
-They were brought together through Hugo Chegwin; he had known Steve Stamp since childhood, became friends with Asim Chaudhry at college, and met Allan Mustafa through a mutual friend.
+The five main actors were friends for years before they began making the show.
+Hugo Chegwin had known Steve Stamp since childhood, became friends with Asim Chaudhry at college, and met Allan Mustafa through a mutual friend.
+Chegwin, Chaudhry and Mustafa would go on to work in a call centre with Dan Sylvester.
 They all had experience DJing or MCing on pirate radio in their youth, and no ambition to be actors.
 Mustafa said, "I rapped at the time, but we never really ended up making music.
 We just watched The Office a lot and smoked weed."
 In the late 2000s, Chegwin and Stamp had a "fake garage crew" on a real station called KuruptFM.
 Chegwin and Mustafa began creating characters and filming them, and were further inspired when they watched the BBC documentary series Tower Block Dreams, about London and Essex's underground music scene, and found the participants amusing.
 MC Grindah was based on a pirate radio boss from the series.
 Stamp and Chaudhry became involved, and the foursome began improvising material and putting it on YouTube under the name "Wasteman TV".

 The YouTube videos were seen by producer Jon Petrie, who worked with Ash Atalla at Roughcut TV.
 Petrie later explained, "It wasn't fully-formed, but the more you watched it, the more you could see there was proper detail to the characters.
 I had no idea about garage, really, but I just loved them as comic creations."
 Atalla arranged to produce a pilot episode for BBC Three, released in August 2012.
 The pilot was the most shared video on iPlayer that month, and the BBC ordered a full series.

 Many journalists have commented that the show is heavily influenced by The Office.
 David Renshaw has said, "At times, Grindah’s delusion in relation to his own success, talent and likeability is a mortifying dance away from full David Brent."
 Chabuddy G has been described as "an Asian Del Boy", of Only Fools and Horses.
-The actors have named their primary influences as The Office, This is Spinal Tap, Alan Partridge, Ali G, Laurel and Hardy, and Mike Leigh.
+The actors have named their primary influences as The Office, This Is Spinal Tap, Alan Partridge, Ali G, Laurel and Hardy, and Mike Leigh.

 Writing and filming

-Writing credits go to Allan Mustafa and Steve Stamp, but the cast are given freedom to improvise their dialogue and sometimes film scenes spontaneously.
+All episodes are written by Mustafa and Stamp, but the cast are given freedom to improvise their dialogue and sometimes film scenes spontaneously.
 By the third series, Mustafa estimated that material was "70/30 percent improvised".
 Chaudhry explained, "When you've been doing a character for six years, you can just snap into it – you know how they'd react in any situation", adding that he is continuously inspired by his father, "because he's like a real Chabuddy G, just not as ridiculous".
 The dialogue is often heavy with 21st century London slang.
 Much of the filming took place at Chesterton Court on the South Acton housing estate, before it was demolished.
 Series three was shot in Peckham, south-east London.
 All locations are based on the Haverfield Estate in Brentford, where Chegwin and Stamp grew up.